 Deployment Psychology Blog

 Welcome to this week’s edition of CDP News!
 We like to use this space to review recent happenings in and around the Center for Deployment Psychology, while also looking ahead to upcoming events.
-Halloween is just around the corner, but it’s all treats and no tricks around here!
+Next week is going to be a short week, due to the Thanksgiving holiday, but this week was a busy one.

 The weekly research update contains the latest news, journal articles and useful links from around the web.
 Some of this week's topics include: